bruscalia/tsp-grasp/README.md

 git clone https://github.com/bruscalia/tsp-grasp.git
 ```

-And run of the two following commands:
+And run one of the two following commands:

 ```
 pip install .